 Medicare A, B, C and D helps cover hospital, skilled nursing facility, hospice and home health care services.
 There is generally no cost for Part A.

 Medicare Part B helps cover doctors, outpatient and home health care services as well as medical equipment.
-Generally, a monthly premium ($121.80 for 2016), will be deducted from your social security check for Part B.
+Generally, a monthly premium ($134.00 in 2018), will be deducted from your social security check for Part B.

 Medicare Part C is the term used to describe Medicare Advantage plans.
 Medicare Advantage is a type of Medicare health plan offered by a private company that contracts with Medicare to provide you with all your Part A and Part B benefits.
 Medicare Advantage Plans include Health Maintenance Organizations, Preferred Provider Organizations, Private Fee-for-Service Plans, Special Needs Plans, and Medicare Medical Savings Account Plans.
 If you're enrolled in a Medicare Advantage plan, Medicare services are covered through the plan and aren't paid for under original Medicare.
 Most Medicare Advantage plans also offer prescription drug coverage.